timothyylim/imperial-exam-solutions/M2-Computer-Systems/2015-M2-sols_KS.md

 - JMP performs a jump to a location, without doing anything else
 - CALL pushes the current instruction pointer on the stack (rather: one after the current instruction), and then JMPs to the location.
 With a RET you can get back to where you were.

+Jump acts like a GOTO whereas CALL acts more like a function call.

 ###2 b.
 The following program will take an array A[] and reverse it.
 E.g. A = [1, 2, 3] will be come A = [3, 2, 1].
 I'm going to use the following registers as such: